defog-ai/sql-eval/CONTRIBUTING.md

 pytest tests
 ```

+Our CI excludes [tests/verify_questions.py](tests/verify_questions.py) as it depends on having a local postgres environment with the data loaded.

 Please make sure that all tests pass before submitting your changes.

-We also understand that some changes might not be easily testable with unit tests, for example, modifications of the underlying data schema, like column descriptions.
+We also understand that some changes might not be easily testable with unit tests.
 In such cases, please provide a detailed description of your changes and how you tested them.
 We will review your changes and work with you to ensure that they are tested and verified.

 ## Submitting Changes